KubaGamingYT/Scripting-in-SF/SF.md

 ```
 if ( PlayerPressedButton("A") )
 ```

-Stop using base and use SpawnRobber
+The script stops using Base and used the other variable instead (here its SpawnRobber)
 ```
 goto SpawnRobber();
 ```